 If you end up segmenting on the wrong data points, you can end up wasting a lot of time and risk losing a whole lot of money in the process.

-And for this reason, we humble data nerds on the ReturnLogic Data & Analytics team use RFM Analysis to cluster customers for segmentation.
+And for this reason, we humble data nerds on the ReturnLogic Data & Analytics team use RFM Analysis to cluster customer segmentation.
 This is a framework that conceptualizes consumer purchase patterns as Recency, Frequency, and Monetary elements.